yasservanshalash/luxury-store/README.md

-# 🛍️ Venom Luxury Store
+# 🛍️ Line by Gizia Luxury Store

 A sophisticated luxury fashion e-commerce platform built with Next.js, PostgreSQL, and Stripe.